MicrosoftDocs/customer-insights/ci-docs/data/dv-odata.md

 - {SegmentName}: String with the output table name of a segment.
 For example: `Male_under_40`.

-- {CookieId}: Identifier for each website visitor.
-This is automatically generated when using the [web tracking script](real-time-web-personalization.md).
+- {CookieId}: Identifier for each website visitor, which is automatically generated when using the [web tracking script](real-time-web-personalization.md).
 For example: `3f43317e-d1ef-4cd3-9917-2d3342111d1a`.

 ### Customer